arafat-ar13/youlearn-project/README.md

 The backend also has a pdf proxy feature available at `/proxy-pdf/` since the front-end react-pdf-viewer cannot get PDFs from sites that have CORS restrictions and would often times show a "Network error: cannot fetch resource" error.
 So, I built this proxy where instead of the front-end, it's the backend that gets the PDF from the given URL using the requests library and then returns a streaming URL that then gets fed into the front-end `react-pdf-viewer` which then shows the preview of the PDF file.

+The backend is hosted at: [https://backend-blue-leaf-1353.fly.dev/](https://backend-blue-leaf-1353.fly.dev/)

 ### Front end

 I have used Next.js with a bunch of tailwind CSS to build the front end.
 I have used react-pdf-viewer and multiple of its components like highlight and search.
 I have also used react-markdown to display the transcript of the text.
-I have deployed the frontend on Vercel, though it won't work due to the backend not being deployed (more on this).
+I have deployed the frontend on Vercel.

+The front-end is hosted at: [https://youlearn-project-site.vercel.app/](https://youlearn-project-site.vercel.app/)

 ## Performance